-Ten states, UTs have not reported COVID-19 cases in 24 hours
+10 states, UTs have not reported COVID-19 cases in 24 hours

 New Delhi, May 11: Union Health Minister, Dr. Harsh Vardhan said that no case of coronavirus has been reported in ten states or Union Territories in the past 24 hours.